-If you are not at work on the date coverage would otherwise begin, coverage is effective on the date you are actively at work, unless you are not actively at work due to a health condition; then coverage is effective on the date coverage would otherwise begin.
 If you do not enroll for coverage when you are first eligible for benefits, you will receive no coverage.
 Your next opportunity to enroll will be during the annual open enrollment period for the following year.

-For coverage requiring proof of good health, coverage becomes effective only after coverage is approved and your first contributions are paid either by you or through payroll deductions.
+For coverage requiring proof of good health, coverage becomes effective only after coverage is approved and your first contributions are paid by you through payroll deductions.

-Upon completing one month of Company service, you will be able to enroll online at the Benefits Service Center.
+Shortly following the start of employment at the Company, you will be able to enroll online at the Benefits Service Center.
 For more information about enrollment, see General Enrollment.